FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 Step 5
 ------

-> Now save this file that you’ve edited to work with your website as
+> Now save this file that you've edited to work with your website as
 > `manifest.json` into the folder you created in **Step 2**.

 ------------------------------------------------------------------------